30 years of Experience

 There are no breeding restrictions with the English Labradoodle and although some breeders carry out health tests, many do not.
 There is a designated Labradoodle Rescue due to the high volume of dogs that have to be re-homed due to issues such as excessive shedding and size.

 The best choice for those who have allergic reactions to pet hair and have had an allergy test by a specialist, is to choose a 100% ASD.
+We also advise spending time with dogs to see if an allergy emerges, before committing.

 The Labrador X Poodle = F1 Labradoodle Origin